-We welcome proposals that discuss ideas for the future.
+We welcome proposals that encourage discussion on research data access and preservation in communities.
+We are interested in exploring the idea of communities as broadly as possible.
 This can include but is not limited to:

 Presenters are invited to think about how they are reshaping existing research data practices, systems, services, and technologies as we move towards a more inclusive and thoughtful future.
 Preference will be given to proposals that critically engage research data systems, technologies, and practices that are traditionally considered neutral.
 The committee challenges presenters to think about these research data issues in the context of systems of oppression and exclusion (including but not limited to racism, sexism, ableism, homophobia, transphobia, xenophobia, and classism), labor and hierarchies, and capitalism and profit models.